Rainbow Six (novel): Plot

-Popov discovers the existence of Rainbow when he reviews footage of the "police tactical teams" (actually Rainbow in disguise) that thwarted his attacks, and alerts Brightling and Henriksen, who order Popov to orchestrate an attack on Rainbow to cripple their operations.
-Popov persuades a Provisional Irish Republican Army splinter group to seize a hospital near Rainbow's base and capture Clark's wife Sandra and Chavez's pregnant wife Patricia, who work there as a nurse and a doctor, respectively.
-When Rainbow arrives, IRA militants ambush them, killing two Team-1 troopers and injuring several others, including Stanley.
-Despite sustaining their first-ever losses, Rainbow manages to defeat the militants and retake the hospital without further casualties.
-Clark and Chavez interrogate the IRA cell leader and learn of Popov's involvement, while Brightling moves Popov to Horizon's OLYMPUS facility in Kansas.
-Hours after the attack is thwarted, Patricia delivers Chavez's son.
+When Popov discovers the existence of Rainbow when he reviews footage of the police tactical teams that thwarted his attacks, which are actually Rainbow in disguise, Brightling and Henriksen order him to orchestrate an attack on Rainbow.
+Popov recruits a Provisional Irish Republican Army splinter group to seize the hospital near Rainbow's base in Hereford and take Clark's wife Sandra and Chavez's pregnant wife Patricia as hostages, luring the arriving Rainbow team into an ambush that results in casualties.
+Nevertheless, they retake the hospital and capture the PIRA cell leader, who confirms Popov's involvement.

-At OLYMPUS, a Project member inadvertently reveals the truth about the Project to Popov, who was unaware of the genocidal plan.
-Appalled by what he had unknowingly assisted, Popov kills him, flees OLYMPUS, and turns himself in to Clark and the FBI to inform him of Horizon's plan, just in time for Chavez and Team-2, who were deployed to the Olympics to evaluate security measures, to thwart Shiva's release at the last minute.
+Brightling moves Popov to Horizon's remote facility in Kansas, where co-conspirator Foster Hunnicutt inadvertently reveals to him the full scope of the Project.
+Appalled by what he had unknowingly assisted, Popov kills Hunnicutt, flees the facility, and turns himself in to Clark and the FBI.
+Popov reveals the details of the Project to Clark (in exchange for not being charged with his activities), allowing Chavez and his team, who had been deployed to Sydney to evaluate security measures, to stop its release at the last minute.

-Their plans in shambles, Brightling and the Project members flee to a remote Horizon compound in the Amazon rainforest in Brazil.
-Clark personally leads both Rainbow teams to the base, easily defeats their untrained ad hoc security force, and detains Brightling and his fellow conspirators.
-Aware that Brightling destroyed all evidence and that he will simply restart the Project after his likely acquittal, Clark orders the compound to be razed, has the Project members stripped of all clothes and belongings, and leaves them to fend for themselves in the jungle, taunting them to "reconnect with nature".
+Their plans now ruined, Brightling and his co-conspirators flee to a secret Horizon compound in the Amazon rainforest.
+Clark personally leads Rainbow in an assault on the compound, easily eliminating their untrained guards and capturing Brightling and the survivors.
+Aware that Brightling will likely avoid prosecution and will inevitably restart the Project once freed, Clark orders the compound razed, has the Project members stripped of their clothes, and leaves them to fend for themselves in the jungle.